-The FSOC is also empowered to collect information from member agencies and other federal and state financial regulatory agencies as necessary in order to monitor risks to the financial system, and to direct the Office of Financial Research under the Treasury Department to collect information directly from bank holding companies and nonbank financial companies.6 treatment of secured creditors in the resolution process;9 and contingent capital for nonbank financial companies.10
+The FSOC is also empowered to collect information from member agencies and other federal and state financial regulatory agencies as necessary in order to monitor risks to the financial system, and to direct the Office of Financial Research under the Treasury Department to collect information directly from bank holding companies and non-bank financial companies.

 The Dodd-Frank Act also identified specific areas where the Council is to provide additional studies, including recommendations, to inform future regulatory actions.

-These include studies of the financial sector concentration limit applicable to large financial firms imposed by the Act; proprietary trading and hedge fund activities; the
+These include studies of the financial sector concentration limit applicable to large financial firms imposed by the Act; proprietary trading and hedge fund activities; the treatment of secured creditors in the resolution process; and contingent capital for non-bank financial companies.